IHE/ITI.SeR/SeR.md

 The audit message shall identify:

 - The entity that requires authorization
-- The documents have been requested
+- The clinical data items that have been requested
 - The overall result of the Authorization processing
+- Human users, if known

 ##### 3.79.5.1.1 Authorization Decisions Verifier audit message